spiral/docs/basic/workers.md

 or open resources in such services.

-> Framework includes a set of instruments to simplify the development process and avoid memory/state leaks such as IoC Scopes, Cycle ORM, Immutable Configs, Routes and Middleware.
+> Framework includes a set of instruments to simplify the development process and avoid memory/state leaks such as IoC Scopes, Cycle ORM, Immutable Configs, Domain Cores, Routes and Middleware.